Skip to main content

 Description

-This text sets out how the law protects adults from coercive control, to give an understanding to those involved in this area of law in:
+This text sets out how the law protects adults from coercive control, to give an understanding of:

-1. coercive and controlling behaviour, and how adults with mental disabilities (incl those with dementia) are susceptible to becoming victims;
+1. coercive and controlling behaviour, and how adults with mental disabilities are susceptible to becoming victims;

 2. cases in the Court of Protection and under the inherent jurisdiction of the High Court, and the remedies available in those jurisdictions; and